Chaitanyasingh25/imagenew/README.md

-#this is my gitdemo repo
+# This is my gitdemo repo